bitcoin-api/bitcoin-api-full-stack/README.md

 The Bitcoin node and the API are considered the "back end" of the "stack" in the "full stack" concept.

-The "front end" webapp code and instructions for an exchange and casino that connects to your built Bitcoin-Api back end is provided.
+The "front end" webapp set up instructions and code for an exchange and casino that connects to your built Bitcoin-Api back end are provided.

 ## Video Demo of Exchange and Casino Technology